 These models provide ongoing access to products and services tailored to individual wellness needs, from meal kits and fitness programs to mindfulness resources.

-As the industry evolves, businesses and creators that effectively engage subscribers and deliver high-quality offerings are well-positioned to succeed in this landscape, mainly if they effectively carve a niche and offer something unique among the competition.
+Businesses and creators that know how to engage and deliver high-quality offerings have a good chance of succeeding in this landscape, especially if they carve a niche and offer something unique from the competition.

 Who would this work for?